-If you're looking to take your NPPE Exam in 2021, this post has everything you need to get started on the right foot.
+If you're looking to take your NPPE Exam in 2021 or 2022, this post has everything you need to get started on the right foot.

 NPPE Exam Dates